You are here

 The Weaving Studio has a 12’ Shannock Tapestry loom, twenty-six Macomber AD-A-Harness jack style floor looms, two AVL CompuDobby looms, computers for drafting, and an extensive yarn collection.
 The construction studio consists of felting and spinning tools, two sergers, vintage leather sewing equipment, and 18 sewing machines, including three Janome Magnolia 7330s, three Janome 1600 P machines, five Pfaff 1220 Series machines, six Pfaff Hobby Series machines, and one Bernina 1620 quilting machine.
 The Surface Design and Dye Studio contain padded print tables, equipment and materials for various applications such as painting, and silk screen printmaking, resist dyeing-batik, and shibori.
 The Dye Studio is fully equipped for chemical and natural dye processes, and the papermaking studio is outfitted for Western and Eastern papermaking, including a David Reina Hollander beater.

-Learn more about programs of study:
+Learn more about the College's programs of study: